tunder56/twitchplays/README.md

 __use the file called runtwitchplays1.ps1 after set up/first use__

-#Errors
-there are many errors at the moment, if you get one refer to blelow for fixes / work arounds
-    - if you run either of the .ps1 files and it crashes without doing anything, try copy pasting each line of the command into powershell to see what went wrong
-    - check that conda is runnning nativly in powershell
-    - check file paths of your conda enviroment etc

 #disclaimers

-if you install from github you will need to change the .ps1 files so that they fit to your computor

 this is a work in progress feel free to modify as needed as well as pull requests etc